fbladilo/testing/README.md

 | `ocp4-base` | Deploys OCP4 and performs cluster sanity checks |
 | `parallel-base` | Deploys OCP3, OCP4, NFS server in parallel, installs cluster application migration tools and executes e2e migration tests|

-### Pipeline CI jobs logic
+### CI job logic

-The use of _**trigger pipeline jobs**_ which are parameterized is key to the structure of the CI workflows, trigger jobs can for instance watch repositories for activity and execute _**base pipelines**_ to run a CI workflow.
-A good example are trigger pipelines watching the [mig-controller repo](https://github.com/fusor/mig-controller) for changes and executing the [parallel base pipeline](https://github.com/fusor/mig-ci/blob/master/pipeline/parallel-base.groovy) with [e2e tests](https://github.com/fusor/mig-e2e)
+The use of _**trigger jobs**_ which are parameterized is key to the structure of the CI workflows, trigger jobs can for instance watch repositories for activity and execute _**base pipelines**_ to run a CI workflow.
+A good example are trigger jobs watching the [mig-controller repo](https://github.com/fusor/mig-controller) for changes and executing the [parallel base pipeline](https://github.com/fusor/mig-ci/blob/master/pipeline/parallel-base.groovy) with [e2e tests](https://github.com/fusor/mig-e2e)

-### Pipeline CI job parameters
+### CI job parameters

 Below are some of the parameters allowing the customization of mig CI jobs :